jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 Now, the `CacheManager` provides 3 ways to cache data

-1. `CacheManager.getOrganizationCache()` - leverages the org partition in Platform Cache for storing cached data, and internally supplements it with the transaction cache.
+1. `CacheManager.getOrganizationCache()` - leverages the org partition in platform cache for storing cached data, and internally supplements it with the transaction cache.
-2. `CacheManager.getSessionCache()` - leverages the session partition in Platform Cache for storing cached data, and internally supplements it with the transaction cache.
+2. `CacheManager.getSessionCache()` - leverages the session partition in platform cache for storing cached data, and internally supplements it with the transaction cache.
-3. `CacheManager.getTransactionCache()` - leverages `Map<String, Object>` for storing cached data, and internally supplements it with declaratively cached data stored in `CacheValue__mdt`
+3. `CacheManager.getTransactionCache()` - leverages `Map<String, Object>` for storing cached data, and internally supplements it with configuredly cached data stored in `CacheValue__mdt`

 And because all 3 of these methods return an instance of the interface `CacheManager.Cacheable`, the way that developers interact with each cache type is the same - developers only need to decide where they want to cache data.